A discrete approach to Rough Parabolic Equations: Introduction

 The rough paths theory introduced by Lyons in \cite{Lyons} and then refined by several authors (see the recent monograph \cite{FVbook} and the references therein) has led to a very deep understanding of the standard rough systems

-where $\si_{ij}:\R \to \R$ is a regular vector field and $x$ is a so-called rough path, that is to say a process allowing the construction of iterated integrals (see Assumption (X)$_\ga$ for the definition of a $2$-rough path and \cite{LQbook} for a rough path of any order).
-The theory provides for instance a new pathwise interpretation of stochastic systems driven by very general Gaussian processes, as well as fruitful and highly non-trivial continuity results for the Itô solution of (\ref{eq-std}), ie when $x$ is a standard Brownian motion.
+where $\si_{ij}:\R \to \R$ is a smooth enough vector field and $x:[0,T] \to \R^m$ is a so-called rough path, that is to say a function allowing the construction of iterated integrals (see Assumption (X)$_\ga$ for the definition of a $2$-rough path and \cite{LQbook} for a rough path of any order).
+The theory provides for instance a new pathwise interpretation of stochastic systems driven by very general Gaussian processes, as well as fruitful and highly non-trivial continuity results for the Itô solution of (\ref{eq-std}), i.e., when $x$ is a standard Brownian motion.

-One of the new challenges of rough paths theory now consists in adapting the machinery to infinite-dimensional (rough) equations involving a non-bounded operator, with, as a final objective, the possibility of new pathwise interpretations for stochastic PDEs.
-Some progresses have recently been made towards this goal, with on the one hand the viscosity-solution approach due to Friz et al (see \cite{car-friz,car-friz-ober,friz-ober-1,diehl-friz}) and on the other the development by Gubinelli and Tindel of a specific formalism designed for rough evolution equations (see \cite{GT,RHE}).
+One of the new challenges of the rough paths theory now consists in adapting the machinery to infinite-dimensional (rough) equations that involves a non-bounded operator, with, as a final objective, the possibility of new pathwise interpretations for stochastic PDEs.
+Some progresses have recently been made in this direction, with on the one hand the viscosity-solution approach due to Friz \textit{et al} (see \cite{car-friz,car-friz-ober,friz-ober-1,diehl-friz}) and on the other hand, the development of a specific algebraic formalism by Gubinelli \textit{et al} (see \cite{GLT,GT,RHE}).

 The present paper is a contribution to this global project.
 It aims at providing, in a concise and self-contained formulation, the analysis of the following rough evolution equation: